Wisconsin routs UNC, Williams falls to 29-1 in NCAA openers

 The game was tied at 16 before Wisconsin took control.
 Davison spun around, lost his defender, stopped and drained a 3-pointer that put the Badgers up 35-24 late in the first half.

 Davison hit another 3 with 34 seconds left in the half to make it 40-24 and bring the boisterous Wisconsin fans to their feet.
-That score held until halftime, and the Wisconsin fans stood and cheered throughout the final seconds.
-They made quite a bit of noise — the Badgers brought a larger group of fans than other schools because of the school’s relatively close proximity to Purdue.
+That score held until halftime, and the Wisconsin backers stood and cheered throughout the final seconds.
+They made quite a bit of noise — the Badgers brought a larger group of fans than other schools because of the relatively close proximity to Purdue.

 North Carolina chipped away with baskets in close before a 3-pointer by Wisconsin’s Nate Reuvers rimmed out, then in, to push to advantage to 58-43 with 12 minutes to play.